-Gastric Sleeve Cost Mexico is significantly lower than in other countries, and medical tourists from around the world can save up to 80 percent on the gastric sleeve, reduce wait times, and get access to top-quality medical care, all while taking the first steps on the path to a longer, happier, and healthier life.
+The Cost of Gastric Sleeve in Tijuana, Mexico is significantly lower than in other countries, and medical tourists from around the world can save up to 80 percent on the gastric sleeve, reduce wait times, and get access to top-quality medical care, all while taking the first steps on the path to a longer, happier, and healthier life.

-Gastric sleeve is designed to help people with obesity to lose weight quickly and effectively.
-Unfortunately, the cost of having gastric sleeve is often prohibitive in places like Canada and the United States, and that means people go without a potentially lifesaving and life-altering surgery.
+The gastric sleeve procedure is designed to help people with obesity to lose weight quickly and effectively.
+Unfortunately, the cost of having gastric sleeve is often prohibitive in places like Canada and the United States.
+And, that means people go without a potentially lifesaving and life-altering surgery.

-One option that’s growing in popularity, however, is medical tourism in Mexico, which is making gastric sleeve and other bariatric surgeries more affordable and more accessible for the thousands of people who travel to Mexico every year for these procedures.
+One option that’s growing in popularity, however, is medical tourism in Mexico.
+This makes the gastric sleeve and other bariatric surgeries more affordable for the thousands of U.S. and Canadian patients.

 What is the cost of Gastric Sleeve in Mexico?